Armorhtk/awesome-mmwave-radar-perception/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome papers, datasets, and resources for millimeter-wave (mmWave) radar perception, with a focus on deep learning methods.

-This list pays special attention to research with publicly available code or datasets.
+For a broader overview of radar perception beyond mmWave, including research involving modalities such as UWB or LiDAR, please refer to the more comprehensive [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) repository, which covers a wider spectrum of radar technologies and applications.

 Author: Armor

 Contact: htkstudy@163.com

-Last Updated: **October 14, 2025**
+Last Updated: **October 15, 2025**

 ## Inclusion Criteria